benhoyt/benhoyt.github.com/programming-class/02-components.md

 Keyboard and mouse
 ------------------

 Your homework for next week is to make a one-page explanation of how a keyboard or mouse works.
 You can choose to do either keyboard or mouse, but pick one and research how it works online, and make a one-page explanation using your own diagrams and words.
-Just sketches and hard-written notes are fine, but it needs to be legible.
+Just sketches and hand-written notes are fine, but it needs to be legible.